-, where EIRPe is the filtered mean emission power in the neighbouring channel bandwidth, and p1 and p2 denotes two orthogonal polarizations.

-To capture properly EIRP, EIRPd, p1 and EIRPe, p2 is associated to two orthogonal polarizations.
+To properly capture the EIRP, two orthogonal polarizations must be summed together.

-The number of discrete points required for conformance of the ACLR OTA being defined as the TRP requirement is subject to the TRP sampling grid discussion in sub-clause 10.4.
+The points required for conformance of the ACLR OTA being defined as the TRP requirement is subject to the TRP sampling grid discussion in sub-clause 10.8.

 ------ End of changes -----